 Perioral dermatitis journey: the wonder drink, the comeback, the staph infection and the clear up

 IMPORTANT: I have not been paid to talk about or share my story.
 I am a journalist and this article is an honest account of my experience.
 Nothing in this article should be considered medical advice.
-You do you. šŸ˜ There are NO affiliate sales links on this page.
-For an ever-updated list of products and tools I use for my skin, read here.
+You do you. š There are NO affiliate sales links on this page.
+Following my experience with Chuckling Goat kefir, I invited the company to sponsor an episode of healthHackersĀ®, which they did.
+For a list of products and tools I use on my skin, click here.

 For the most part of three years, my face felt like it was on fire.